Eliso Virsaladze: Biography

 She was born in Tbilisi, Georgian SSR.
 Her father Constantine Virsaladze was a prominent doctor and scientist, so was her grandfather Spiridon Virsaladze.
 She received her first piano lessons at the age of 9 from her grandmother, Anastasia Virsaladze, a well-known pianist and professor in Georgia.
 From the age of 9, she also started receiving lessons from Heinrich Neuhaus up until his last days.
 She graduated from the Tbilisi State Conservatory (Class of Anastasia Virsaladze), and continued her education as a postgraduate student at the Moscow Conservatory with Yakov Zak.
 She has also played for A. Goldenweiser and N. Perelman many times.

 She won the 3rd prize in the International Tchaikovsky Competition in Moscow in 1962 and the 1st prize in the Robert Schumann International Competition in Zwickau, Germany in 1966.

 Sviatoslav Richter considered her the best female pianist of her time, and the best interpreter of Schumann.

-Considered a great pianist, Virsaladze has been teaching at Moscow Conservatory since 1967 (She became a professor in 1994), University of Music and Performing Arts of Munich, Germany (1995-2011).
-From 2010 She is Professor at Scuola di Musica di Fiesole in Florence, Italy.
-She regularly gives masterclasses all over the world.
+Considered a great pianist, Virsaladze has been teaching at Moscow Conservatory since 1967 (becoming a professor in 1993), University of Music and Performing Arts of Munich, Germany (1995-2011).
+From 2010 she has been teaching at Scuola di Musica di Fiesole in Florence, Italy.
+She is also a distinguished visiting professor at the Tokyo College of Music.
+In addition, regularly gives masterclasses all over the world.

-Among her most outstanding students are: B. Berezovsky, E. Voskresenskaya, V. Bronevetsky, Y. Katznelson, R. Saitkoulov, A. Volodin, D. Kaprin, A. Shaikin, M. Kolomiytseva, A. Madžar,A. Osminin, L. Bustani, A. Zuev, M. Nahapetov, J.H.Park, E. Richter, D. Mazmanishvili, P. Rossi, V. Petrov, D. Shishkin, D. Klinton (Nadzhafova), V. Starikov, T. Yang.